Housing Subsidy Programs

 The goal of our program is to pay the entire rent to your landlord before the first of each month – so it is never late.
 No more late fees, yay!
-Later, we deduct your portion from your bank account, debit, or credit card to repay us for this short term loan.
+Later, we deduct your portion from your bank account, debit, or credit card to repay us.
 If you have not already signed up for our automatic rent payment program (Q:RENTS), you will need to do so in order to remain in the program.

 Subsidies can be on-going, meaning there is no pre-determined exit date, or they can be time-limited for a defined period of time.
 Generally, our senior & permanently disabled adults subsidies are on-going, and subsidies for non-disabled adults are time-limited.

 All members in our subsidy programs must participate in case management.
-We will perform a needs assessment and design a housing plan with you to help remove any potential barriers to housing stability.
+We will design a housing plan with you to help remove any potential barriers to housing stability.
 You must use your good faith efforts to comply with the plan in order to stay eligible for the subsidy.
-Part of the assessment includes a visit with you in your home to be sure that it is safe and that your landlord is keeping it in good repair.
 We will help identify ways to increase your income and reduce your expenses, and referrals to other services.
-Your good faith effort to comply with the plan includes keeping appointments with your service providers, following all program rules, and informing your case manager of any life changes.
+Your good faith effort to comply with the plan includes keeping appointments with your service providers, following all program rules, and informing your subsidy specialist of any life changes.

 Core Program Rules